RSipra/semantic_verification_engine/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

+## Disclaimer:
+This project is an unofficial fan tribute to the Harry Potter series and is not endorsed by or affiliated with J.K.
+Rowling, Warner Bros., or any related parties.
+It is a passion and learning project created solely for educational and non-commercial purposes.

 Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your changes are well-documented.